alaiacano/sifter-api/README.md

 # Up next
 - Use a real database instead of just a `collection.mutable.Map`
 - Initialize experiments with pre-set weights
-- Incorporate the other bandit algorithms available in [sifter-lib](http://www.github.com/alaiacano/sifter-lib)
 - "Tests"